open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 ### Waymo

-We use the KITTI format data of Waymo dataset.
+We use the KITTI-format data of Waymo dataset.
 Therefore, KITTI and Waymo also share the same coordinate system in our implementation.

 ### NuScenes